-At least 6,700 Rohingya killed in first month of crackdown: MSF report
+Report: 6,700 Rohingya killed in first month of crackdown

-(CNN)At least 6,700 Rohingya died as a result of violence in Rakhine state between 25 August and 24 September, according to a new report based on interviews with refugees.
+The survey showed that a minimum of 6,700 Rohingya -- including 730 children -- were killed by shooting and other violence between August 25 and September 24, and that at least 2,700 others died from disease and malnutrition, according to MSF.

-More than half a million Rohingya have fled northwestern Myanmar into neighboring Bangladesh since a concerted military crackdown began in August, following militant attacks on a border post.
-Both the UN and the UK have described the campaign as ethnic cleansing.
+The aid agency's death toll far surpasses estimates from Myanmar's government, which has put the figure in the hundreds.

-Médecins Sans Frontières (MSF) said at least 9,000 Rohingya died during that period, with more than 71% of the reported deaths caused by violence.
+More than half a million Rohingya have fled northwestern Myanmar into Bangladesh since a concerted military crackdown began in late August, following militant attacks on a border post.
+Both the UN and the US have described the campaign as ethnic cleansing.

-"We met and spoke with survivors of violence in Myanmar, who are now sheltering in overcrowded and unsanitary camps in Bangladesh," Sidney Wong, MSF Medical Director, said in a statement.
+"We met and spoke with survivors of violence in Myanmar, who are now sheltering in overcrowded and unsanitary camps in Bangladesh," Sidney Wong, MSF's medical director, said in a statement.

 "What we uncovered was staggering, both in terms of the numbers of people who reported a family member died as a result of violence and the horrific ways in which they said they were killed or severely injured."

-He added the "peak in deaths coincides with the launch of the latest 'clearance operations' by Myanmar security forces in the last week of August."
+He added that the "peak in deaths coincides with the launch of the latest 'clearance operations' by Myanmar security forces in the last week of August."

 Zaw Htay, a Myanmar government spokesman, did not respond to a request for comment on the MSF report.